A freelance multi-media journalist specialising in video game content.

 Across these three key areas, I have built up various forms of experience.
-For audio, I started a film podcast named “The Film Aspect”, which now release bi-weekly, and while still small recently passed 1000 listens!
-My written portfolio has continued to grow with my film and gaming blog (Watch, Play, Type) surpassing seventy articles, a few months writing list-based articles for WhatCulture.com which collectively attained over 750,000 page views, and a few features published on Haywire Magazine, The Film Magazine and JumpCut Play.
-On video form, I have experience Twitch streaming, producing video reviews with JumpCut Play, and presenting in analytical gaming videos on BBC The Social – some of which have been featured on the main BBC homepage.
+For audio, I started a film podcast named “The Film Aspect”, which now release bi-weekly, and while still small recently passed 1400 listens!
+My written portfolio has continued to grow with my film and gaming blog (Watch, Play, Type) surpassing seventy articles, a few months writing list-based articles for WhatCulture.com which collectively attained over 750,000 page views, and eventually features published on Thumbsticks, Haywire Magazine, The Film Magazine and JumpCut Play.
+On video form, I have experience Twitch streaming, producing video reviews with JumpCut Play, and presenting in analytical gaming videos for BBC The Social – some of which have featured on the BBC Homepage.

 Through my time in university and freelance work, I have worked to tight deadlines; tamed out of control egos; worked alone; worked as part of a team; become adaptable to varying roles; gracefully taken on harsh criticism; and I’ve done it all whilst holding down a part time job during a pandemic!
 I try my best to have a positive, professional and efficient approach to all working environments and scenarios.
 I am punctual, hard-working and a friendly personality – or so I’ve been told.

 A job as a games journalist is something I will achieve, and as I persistently chip away with new experiences and a bulkier portfolio, it has become entirely gratifying to realise that this profession is my passion.
 This is what makes me get up early in the morning and stay up late at night, furiously tapping away on my keyboard.